jcarm98/hobby-share/README.md

 # HobbyShare.app
-Hobbyshare.app is a social platform to share and collaborate on projects.
+https://hobbyshare.app is a social platform to share and collaborate on projects.